AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 = Improving the plugin =

-See [eztags/docs/specs.txt](eztags/docs/specs.txt) for how the plugin works.
+See [specs.txt](specs.txt) for how the plugin works.
 If you want to make it better, then by all means*...  **Note**:  For everyone's sake, please wait until after Summer of Code 2007 (let's say, until September).
 The plugin won't be done before then and I'm sure my mentor won't like it not being completely my work.
 But after that, I'll be glad if someone likes my plugin, finds it useful and wants to improve it.

 = If it doesn't work with a theme =

 That's a very real possibility.
 Two courses of action are possible.
 One is to submit a bug.
 However, if this thing only affects one theme, it probably will be easier to do the second: change the theme to a more coherent format.
 That will help on both our sides.

-= Adding tags to your plugin = eztags/eztags-functions-public.php contains the `eztags_bind()` function for that.
+= Adding tags to your plugin = eztags/includes/eztags-functions-public.php contains the `eztags_bind()` function for that.
 Here's an example.

 <pre><code>
 function mytheme_foo(&$content, $myparam)